addulac/phd/source/13_models.md

 $$
     P(F \mid \alpha) \propto P(\alpha \mid F) P(F)
 $$
-Then, one can isolate the part of the equation depending only on $\alpha$ to be:
+Then, one can isolate the part of the equation depending only on $\alpha$ to be
 $$
     P(F \mid \alpha) \propto \alpha^{K_+ } \exp(-\alpha H_N) \propto \Gmma(1+K_+, 1/H_N)
 $$